 For example, does the turkey vulture that has been perched in a dead tree in my yard know something I don’t?
 Every time I go out the door, there he is; staring at me with that, “Pass the gravy” look in his beady little eyes.
 This prompts me to loudly announce, “Boy, I am feeling fit as a fiddle today!” or “My flesh is old and tough and full of gristle.”

-Here’s another worry I lost sleep over one restless night, right after I had ordered tickets to the symphony orchestra.
+Here’s another worry I lost sleep over one restless night, right after I’d ordered tickets to the symphony orchestra.
 I worried that while I was in attendance, the string on one of the violins might snap and whip the temple of the first chair clarinetists in the next row, rendering him unconscious.
 Then the conductor might turn to the audience and say, “Is there a clarinetist in the house?”
-Someone will point me out as a former member of the middle school band of 1965 and I will feel obligated to step forward and save the day.
+Someone will point me out as a former member of the middle school band of 1965 and I’ll feel obligated to step forward and save the day.

 Also I worry that scientists will succeed in their quest to develop a method of making skin temporarily transparent.
-I read about that in the newspaper.
-It said if they succeed, it will lead to better, less invasive medical diagnosis and therapy.
+I read about it in the newspaper.
+It said if they succeed, it will lead to better, less invasive medical diagnoses and therapy.
 What if they perfect the technique and total strangers are able to peer right through our skin into our bodies?

 I said to one of the guests in the other line.
 “Ha, ha,” I said, “We get meat and you don’t.”

 He laughed and responded, “Yes, but you get cold cut sandwiches and we get lobster, shrimp, and a very nice assortment of pasta entrees.”